Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 import_config "#{Mix.env()}.exs"
 ```

-Create the `runtime.exs` file with:
+So, the `runtime.exs` configuration file needs to be created with:

 ```elixir
 import Config